jbussemaker/adsg-core/docs/theory.md

 2. Connector nodes, connection edges and connection choices for modeling **connection** tasks.

 ### Selection Choices

+!!! note "For more details refer to Section 3.1.1 of ref. [^Bussemaker2025]"

 A *derivation edge*  is a directed edge that asserts that if the source node is included in an architecture instance, then the target node is also included in that same instance.
 A derivation edge can be interpreted as a "requires"